djmgit/space-invaders-x86_16bit_realmode/README.md

 First we individually assemble boot.asm and game.asm into binaries and then we simply append game.bin at the end of boot.bin.
 Both boot.bin and game.bin is 512B aligned.

+### Note

+The flickering observed in the game is due to the fact that I have not yet added double buffering.
+I am writing directing to VGA memory in order to render the graphics which is not a very ideal thing to do.
+Feel free to open a PR if you want to play around!